beaumanvienna/jarvis/JC_Workflow_Specification.md

   - Implementations **MUST** reject unknown major versions.

 - `id` (REQUIRED, string)
-  - Unique identifier within the JarvisAgent environment.
+  - Unique identifier for this workflow within the JarvisAgent environment.
+  - When workflows are created externally (e.g., from the web UI), the UI **SHOULD** generate an ID that is unique and stable (e.g., a UUID or a slug).
+  - JarvisAgent **MUST** reject a new workflow whose `id` collides with an already loaded workflow.

 - `label` (OPTIONAL, string)
   - Human-friendly name for UI display.